aetheon/js-utils-amd/README.md

 # js-utils - Javascript Modules Collection
 [![Build Status](https://travis-ci.org/aetheon/js-utils.png?branch=master)](https://travis-ci.org/aetheon/js-utils)

-> It is not a library!
-Is a collection of javascript AMD modules to be resused.
+> **It's not a library!
+Is a collection of javascript AMD modules to be reused.**
-> It's meant to be used using require.js or an r.js bundle.
+> It's meant to be used using require.js or a r.js bundle.
+(TODO: use case example's)

+> Was born because I got tired of writing the same code between projects.

 > There are helper, best practices, data structures, and a lot of code.